ItaiAxelrad/open-spec/docs/specifications/0_Procurement and Contracting Requirements/006363 Change Order Form-2.md

 ---

 1. Engineers Joint Documents Committee
-1. Design and Construction Related Documents*1.
-Instructions and License Agreement
+1. Design and Construction Related Documents
+	1. Instructions and License Agreement
 1. Instructions
 1. Before you use any EJCDC document:
       1. Read the License Agreement.
 You agree to it and are bound by its terms when you use the EJCDC document.